lumuella/github-crash-course/README.md

 # github-crash-course

-This is a demo repositor y for pracitcing Git and Github
+This is a demo repository for pracitcing Git and Github